-The BMW i5 Touring combines sporty elegance and versatility.
+The BMW 520d Touring combines sporty elegance and versatility.

-It is inspiring as a vehicle.
-The high-voltage battery cells, for example, consist of approx. 10% secondary material (approx. 50% of which is secondary nickel).
+Inspiring as a vehicle.
+The plastic in the luggage compartment trim panel, for example, consists of approx. 15% secondary material.
 The alloy wheels are made of approx. 45% secondary aluminium.
 Plastics in the floor trim contain approx. 25% secondary material.
 These values have been calculated at the start of production of the new vehicle generation in 2024 based on specific supplier records and also include production residues.

-In its sixth model generation, the new BMW 5 Series Touring is also fully electric and more progressive than ever.
+In its sixth model generation, the new BMW 5 Series Touring is more progressive than ever.